MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Displays the filter bar above the results of an Active Directory search.
 The filter bar consists of buttons for applying additional filters to search results.

 If you enable this setting, the filter bar appears when the Active Directory Find dialog box opens, but users can hide it.